The Secret Pain of "Smiling" Depression

 Other common symptoms of smiling depression are feelings of anxiety, fear, anger, fatigue, irritability, hopelessness, and despair.
 Those suffering from this and other forms of depression may also experience problems sleeping, a lack of enjoyment in pleasurable activities, and a loss of libido.
 Everybody’s experience is different.
 It’s possible to feel just one or many of these symptoms.

-Suicide can be a particular threat for individuals suffering with smiling depression.
-Typically, people suffering with classic, severe depression might have suicidal thoughts, but not the energy to act on their feelings.
+Suicide can be a particular threat for individuals suffering from smiling depression.
+Typically, people suffering from classic, severe depression might have suicidal thoughts, but not the energy to act on their feelings.
 However, those suffering from smiling depression have the energetic ability to plan and follow through.
 This is why smiling depression can be more dangerous than a classic form of severe depression.

 If you or anyone you know might be suffering from smiling depression, the good news is that help is available.
 This is one of the most treatable mental health problems.
 Whether through counseling or psychotherapy, it is possible to successfully navigate out of this state of mind and be freed from the sadness.
 Your loved one or close friend whom you suspect is suffering from smiling depression may deny it and might even have a negative reaction when you first broach the subject.
 This is normal.
 Often people aren’t aware of smiling depression, and the word “depression” might sound too extreme.
 Keep in mind they may view getting help as a sign of weakness or something only needed by the severely disturbed.